 1. Not enough time for us to discuss about our study report.

-2. Some of the respondents answered the survey with inappropriate answers.
+2. Some of the respondents answered the survey with inappropriate answers for example….

 3. Not many articles about the study of smoking among students especially Malaysian students.

 4. Our survey has too much open-ended questions, which makes it hard for us for coding.